 A project organised by the Valle Vigezzo Folklore Group in collaboration with the Rossetti Valentini School of Fine Arts Foundation.

-The Valle Vigezzo Folklore Group is organising a workshop dedicated to the various stages of wool processing, from spinning raw wool to creating a “Tricoté,” a typical double-breasted, white wool jacket knitted by hand.
+stages of wool processing, from spinning raw wool to creating a “Tricoté,” a typical double-breasted, white wool jacket knitted by hand.

 In collaboration with the Gaiadilana Association, which focuses on using and promoting local wool from their flock, we will cover the different stages of spinning, while members of the group will demonstrate and assist in the preparation of a Tricoté.